Wheel Alignment Cost – Are You Paying Too Much?

 What is wheel alignment?

-These adjustments ensure your wheels are perfectly perpendicular to the ground and parallel to each other.
-This helps your car steer straight and aids in reducing tire wear.
+These adjustments allow the wheels to be perpendicular to the ground and parallel to each other.
+This allows for easier steering of the car and could lessen tire damage.

-• Two Wheel Alignment: Also known as a ‘front-end alignment’, it involves adjusting only the front wheels.
-This is more common on vehicles with a solid rear axle.
+• Two Wheel Alignment: It is a front-end alignment which deals with the front wheels only.
+This is typical for vehicles having a solid rear axle.

 What Happens During an Alignment?